srderson/jade-static-cache/README.md

 <script src="/css/main.css"></script>
 ```

-In both cases, the appropriate response with be sent to the browser along with a
+In both cases, the response will be sent to the browser along with a
 cache-control header that has a max-age value of 1 year.
 This will prevent the browser
 from making future requests for the file.